“Avoid the pursuit of happiness. Seek to define your mission and pursue that.” –John Perry Barlow

 There are several schools in the Washington area, and some across the country, at which teachers and students are on a first-name basis.
 Here’s a piece on why some schools do this, by the former head of a school that does.

-I just can’t do Twitter anymore.
-Instead, here are occasional articles that I’ve found helpful on parenting and schools.
+Instead of Twitter, here are occasional articles that I’ve found helpful on parenting and education.
 Perhaps you’ll find something that helps you think about your kids and their schools.

 How Not to Talk to Your Kids, by Po Bronson.
 If you read nothing else while your children are young, this is the one to read.
 How I wish I’d read it before I made all the mistakes I made.
 (I’d probably only have made 90% of them.)